Skip to content

 Why Kubernetes Matters for Your Business

-For Swiss companies concerned about data residency, Kubernetes deployed on-premises or in Swiss data centers (like those offered by providers compliant with Swiss data protection law) provides both efficiency and sovereignty.
+Cost efficiency and vendor independence.
+Kubernetes lets you run workloads on the infrastructure you actually have, not the infrastructure you wish you had.
+The Datadog State of Kubernetes 2024 report shows that the average number of managed containers per organisation grew by 35% year over year, because companies consolidate workloads on Kubernetes to optimise costs.
+The economic effect compounds with vendor portability : the same manifests work on AWS, Azure, GCP, on-premise and Swiss-hosted clouds, which protects you from lock-in and from sudden pricing changes.
+For Swiss companies concerned about data residency, Kubernetes deployed on-premise or in Swiss data centres (such as providers compliant with Swiss data protection law) delivers both efficiency and sovereignty.
 According to the Flexera State of the Cloud Report 2024, 62% of European enterprises cite regulatory compliance as a deciding factor when choosing cloud providers.

 Three Common Misconceptions About K8s

 "We need a huge DevOps team to run Kubernetes."
-A single experienced engineer can manage K8s for dozens of applications.
-The learning curve is steep, but the payoff is efficiency.
-The Puppet State of DevOps Report 2024 confirms that high-performing teams manage infrastructure 4x larger with similarly sized teams, thanks to automation and managed platforms.
+A single experienced engineer can manage Kubernetes for dozens of applications, especially with a managed Kubernetes provider handling the control plane.
+The learning curve is real (plan two weeks of focused training and three months of hands-on operation to reach autonomy), but the productivity payoff is significant.
+The Puppet State of DevOps Report 2024 confirms that high-performing teams manage infrastructure 4x larger than the median with similarly sized teams, thanks to automation and managed platforms.
+The ratio that matters is no longer engineers-per-user but engineers-per-service, and that ratio improves mechanically on Kubernetes.

 Your Kubernetes Adoption Roadmap